borting/borting.github.io/menu/contact.md

 title: Contact
 ---

-If you are having any problems, any questions or suggestions, feel free to [file a GitHub issue](https://github.com/lenpaul/lagrange/issues/new) or [mail me](mailto:bortingchen@gmail.com)
+If you are having any questions or suggestions, feel free to [mail me](mailto:bortingchen@gmail.com).